 - 1. Before [2 years] following application of MiFIR as specified in Article 46, the Commission after consulting ESMA shall present a report to the European Parliament and to the Council on the impact in practice of the transparency obligations established pursuant to Articles 3 to 6 and 9 to 12, in particular on the application and continued appropriateness of the waivers to pre-trade transparency obligations established pursuant to Articles 3(2) and 4(2) and (3). - 2.
-Before [2 years] following application of MiFIR as specified in Article 46, the Commission, after consulting ESMA shall present a report to the Council and the Parliament on the functioning of Article 13, including whether the content and format of transaction reports received and exchanged between competent authorities comprehensively enable to monitor the activities of investment firms in accordance with Article 13(1).
-The Commission may make any appropriate proposals, including providing for transactions to be reported to a system appointed by ESMA instead of to competent authorities, which allows relevant competent authorities to access all the information reported pursuant to this Article. - 3 Before [2 years] following application of MiFIR as specified in Article 46, the Commission after consulting ESMA shall present a report to the European Parliament and to the Council on the on the progress made in moving trading in standardised OTC derivatives to exchanges or electronic trading platforms pursuant to Articles 22 and 24.
+Before [2 years] following application of MiFIR as specified in Article 46, the Commission, after consulting ESMA shall present a report to the Council and the Parliament on the functioning of Article 2-and-3, including whether the content and format of transaction reports received and exchanged between competent authorities comprehensively enable to monitor the activities of investment firms in accordance with Article 21-.
+The Commission may make any appropriate proposals, including providing for transactions to be reported to a system appointed by ESMA instead of to competent authorities, which allows relevant competent authorities to access all the information reported pursuant to this Article.